dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

-# Dash0 Kubernetes Operator Helm Chart
+# Dash0 Operator Helm Chart

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Artifact Hub](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/dash0-operator)](https://artifacthub.io/packages/search?repo=dash0-operator)

-This repository contains the [Helm](https://helm.sh/) chart for the Dash0 Kubernetes operator.
+This repository contains the [Helm](https://helm.sh/) chart for the Dash0 operator.

-The Dash0 Kubernetes Operator makes observability for Kubernetes _easy_.
+The Dash0 Operator makes observability for Kubernetes _easy_.
 Simply install the operator into your cluster to get OpenTelemetry data flowing from your Kubernetes workloads to Dash0.

 ## Description

-The Dash0 Kubernetes operator installs an OpenTelemetry collector into your cluster that sends data to your Dash0 ingress endpoint, with authentication already configured out of the box.
+The Dash0 operator installs an OpenTelemetry collector into your cluster that sends data to your Dash0 ingress endpoint, with authentication already configured out of the box.
 Additionally, it will enable gathering OpenTelemetry data from applications deployed to the cluster for a selection of supported runtimes, plus automatic log collection and metrics.

-The Dash0 Kubernetes operator is currently available as a technical preview.
+The Dash0 operator is currently available as a technical preview.

 ## Supported Runtimes